vanda3/data-warehouse/README.md

 shp2pgsql -W "latin1" -s 27493:4326 -g geom -I caop/Cont_Freg_V5.shp public.caop | psql

-After pre-processing the data, we built a Data Warehouse which was then use to extract relevant information from the data.
+After pre-processing the data, we built a Data Warehouse which was then use to extract relevant information.